asujanani6/asujanani6.github.io/_pages/personal.md

     </div>
 </div>
 <div class="caption">
     On the left, a picture of Newport Bay, California.
-Middle, ancient Roman Ampitheatre in Volterra, Italy.
+Middle, Ancient Roman Ampitheatre in Volterra, Italy.
 Right, view of Salzburg, Austria.
 </div>

 Reflection of Clouds in River: